 Sean’s XR650 overland bike

-This bike isn’t finished yet but it’s so complicated and ambitious it’s already worth writing about.
-Owner Sean is planning a big trip to the Americas and beyond, and the bike is Honda’s water cooled XR650 enduro bike.
+This bike is so complicated and ambitious it’s really exciting.
+Owner Sean is planning a big trip to the Americas and beyond, and the bike is Honda’s water cooled XR650 enduro racer.
 It’s got huge suspension, no battery and moped-basic lighting.
 His plan is more suited to multi-country travel: high power lighting, USB charging, an ignition switch, a Vapor dash and – to power it all – a new alternator stator plus reg rec to charge a battery.

 Fitting all this stuff to a racebike with absolutely no space asks for some very creative thinking.
 The lights were already mounted but the Denali spots were shaded by the front mudguard.
 Scott the fabricator made some amazing brackets to put the spots up high where their beams could light the road ahead without obstruction.
 The right hand bracket also acts as a mount for the fuses.
 The USB charger snuck in next to the dash, and the Yamaha ignition switch sits on its own chunky bracket.
 The regulator rectifier squeezed in under the seat, but the battery was a real headache.

 The only place it could go (without getting overheated or hammered by gravel) was under the rear luggage rack.
 That meant chopping the rack up, extending it upwards, making a box, making a water resistant lid, welding the box to the rack and fitting a closing strap.
 Not the sort of thing you can accomplish in half a day.